prostolyubo/GcodeEdit/README.md

 $ GcodeEdit -info PathToGcodeFile
 $ GcodeEdit -dryrun PathToGcodeFile
 $ GcodeEdit -dryrun -v PathToGcodeFile
+$ GcodeEdit -iron=2 PathToGcodeFile
 ```

 The new `dryrun` command will remove all heat-, extrusion- and fan-related activities from the file, allowing your printer to go through the motions without making anything.

+The new `iron` command will replay the indicated layer but this time without extruding, effectively ironing that layer so that it's flatter.
+This might be useful for the second layer, for example, if you're having problems with bed adhesion.

 ## Installation
 The installation of this depends upon whether or not you also have a computer based upon the OS X operating system and further, whether or not you already have the Go compiler itself.